TRoboto/Maha/docs/source/contributing/guidelines.rst

 #.
 Add new or update existing tests.

    Depending on your changes, you may need to update or add new tests.
 For new features, it is required that you include tests with your PR.
-Details of our testing system are explained in the :doc:`testing guide <testing>`.

 #.
 Update docstrings and documentation: